kovidgoyal/kitty/docs/graphics-protocol.rst

 ==================    ============
 ``d``                 Direct (the data is transmitted within the escape code itself) ``f``                 A simple file
-``t``                 A temporary file, the terminal emulator will delete the file after reading the pixel data ``s``                 A `POSIX shared memory object <http://man7.org/linux/man-pages/man7/shm_overview.7.html>`_.
+``t``                 A temporary file, the terminal emulator will delete the file after reading the pixel data.
+For security reasons
+                      the terminal emulator should only delete the file if it is in a known temporary directory, such as :file:`/tmp`, :file:`/dev/shm`, :file:`TMPDIR env var if present` and any platform specific temporary directories.
+``s``                 A `POSIX shared memory object <http://man7.org/linux/man-pages/man7/shm_overview.7.html>`_.
                       The terminal emulator will delete it after reading the pixel data
 ==================    ============